nforgeio/neonKUBE/Images/metricbeat/README.md

 # Upgrading

-To upgrade to the latest version of Metricbeat, run these commands on every cluster node:
+To upgrade to the latest version of Metricbeat, run these commands on every hive node:

 ````
 docker pull nhive/metricbeat